wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 {% include note.html content="You can add these charts to a dashboard and customize them using [Tracing Templates](ui_dashboards.html#create-a-dashboard-from-a-tracing-template). " %}

 On the dashboard for a particular service, you can:
-* Select the time and timezone in the task bar to customize the chart time properties.
+* Select the time and time zone in the task bar to customize the chart time properties.
 * Use the **Jump To** pulldown to select a dashboard section:
   - Select **Overview** to examine the RED metrics that are derived from all of the spans for the service.
 These metrics reflect the health of the service.
   - Select an individual component to examine metrics for just that component of the service.
 A component could be an instrumented framework (e.g., **Jersey**) or the runtime system (e.g., **JVM**).